mbestavros/browser-power-hour/README.md

 As of writing (2023-04-15), Google Chrome's homepage will sometimes put the address/search bar in unpredictable locations (i.e. further down the screen than normal).
 To ensure the benchmark will work, it's recommended to set the Chrome start page to a simple website, like [google.com](https://www.google.com/) or [xkcd.com](https://xkcd.com/), for the duration of the test.

-#### Firefox
+#### Firefox (and Firefox Beta)

+There are two tweaks to make in order to ensure the benchmark runs smoothly:

-The benchmark assumes that Firefox uses bottom navigation.
-If that setting is active, everything else should work out of the box.
+- The benchmark assumes that Firefox uses bottom navigation.
+- Turn off "Autocomplete URLs" under Search settings.
+This setting sometimes causes Firefox to autofill sites different from what we want in the benchmark, which we want to avoid.

+Everything else should work out of the box.

-It may be interesting to play with different settings, such as having an adblocker enabled, to see what kind of impact they have.
+It may be interesting to play with different settings, such as having an adblocker enabled, to see what kind of impact they have on both speed and power consumption.

 #### Cromite

 The benchmark assumes that Bromite uses bottom navigation, which is accessible via a flag.
+If that setting is active, everything else should work out of the box.

+#### Brave

+Brave should work out of the box, but maybe do a test run to double check.
+I added support for this a while ago and forgot to push it...

+#### Vivaldi

+The benchmark assumes that Vivaldi uses bottom navigation, available in settings.
 If that setting is active, everything else should work out of the box.

 ### Final preparation